 The supply of fresh tailings to MVC forms an important part of the Company's operations, and changes in El Teniente's mine plans can adversely affect MVC's operations.
-During 2006 DET reduced the flow of fresh tailings to MVC and prohibited MVC from processing historic tailings for a period of approximately 4 months, while it took steps to reinforce a bridge which forms part of DET's tailings launder.
-This had an adverse effect on the Company's production and financial results for 2006.
-DET continued to prohibit MVC from processing historic tailings until Q4-2007 and the flow of fresh tailings was stopped for an additional period during Q2-2007 for final repairs to be made to the bridge, both of which had an adverse effect on the Company's production and financial results for 2007.
+During 2006, DET reduced the flow of fresh tailings to MVC and prohibited MVC from processing historic tailings for a period of approximately 4 months, while it took steps to reinforce a bridge which forms part of DET's tailings launder.
+This had an adverse effect on the Company's 2006 production and financial results.
+DET continued to prohibit MVC from processing historic tailings until Q4-2007 and the flow of fresh tailings was stopped for an additional period during Q2-2007 for final repairs to be made to the bridge, both of which had an adverse effect on the Company's 2007 production and financial results.
 In 2010, the tailings launder was damaged as a result of a massive earthquake that struck Chile, and MVC's operations were suspended for approximately one week until power and tailings flow were restored.
 During 2011, a strike by contractors working for DET resulted in the restriction of the flow of fresh tailings to MVC, and the loss of approximately 2,500 tonnes of copper production.
 In 2015, a fire at El Teniente negatively affected the tonnage and quality of fresh failings delivered to MVC.

-DET's tailings system was shutdown during a 144-hour period (6-day period) in March, 2019 during which DET conducted maintenance work in various sections of the entire DET tailings concrete channel.
+DET's tailings system was shut down during a 6-day period in March, 2019 during which DET conducted maintenance work in various sections of the entire DET tailings concrete channel.
 In order to carry out this work, DET suspended the flow of fresh tailings to MVC's plant and MVC was required to suspend production from Cauquenes, as it did not have access to DET's concrete channel to deposit processed tailings.
-MVC required an additional day of suspended operations, for a total estimated suspension of 7 days (the "Maintenance Period") to restart equipment and normalize processing flow at the MVC plant.

-Suspension of production from MVC during the Maintenance Period affected Q1-2019 production, which was already estimated to be lower than average as MVC's mine plan presented lower quality Cauquenes material impacting grade and recoveries during the quarter.
+MVC required an additional day of suspended operations, for a total estimated suspension of 7 days to restart equipment and normalize processing flow at the MVC plant.
+Suspension of production from MVC during this 7-day period affected 2019 production, which was already estimated to be lower than average as MVC's mine plan presented lower quality Cauquenes material impacting grade and recoveries.